Get

 • Only for kittens above 12 weeks of age

-5. John Paul Pet Tearless Cat Shampoo
+5. Paul Mitchell Pet Tearless Cat Shampoo

 John Paul Pet Tearless Odor Absorbing Shampoo, Clean and Fresh Low PH Formula for Puppies, Dogs, Kittens and Cats, 16-Ounce, Clear new

-With the John Paul Pet Tearless Shampoo, we are going back to an option specifically designed for kittens.
+With the Paul Mitchell Pet Tearless Shampoo, we are going back to an option specifically designed for kittens.
 This is a very gentle formula for your kitten’s first bath or your older cat with skin sensitivities.
 Since this is a tearless formula, it will not hurt your kitten’s eyes or ears, either.

 The John Paul shampoo smells great and is likely a shampoo you will want to stick with as your cat gets older.
 The only real issue we have with it is that it is a little more expensive than some of our other choices.